HaydenMacDonald/multigitminder/README.md

 A GitHub Action for logging data points to Beeminder.
 Configure workflows to trigger on push, pull requests, closed issues, and [any other event support by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

+## Rationale

+Beeminder's native integration with GitHub, `gitminder`, allows Beeminder users to...

 ## Inputs
 Required
-- `auth_token` - Unique authorization token for Beeminder API.
+- `auth_token` - Unique authorization token for Beeminder API, stored as a secret in your repo.
 - `goal` - Name of the goal.
-- `value` - Numeric value of data point input (default 1).
+- `value` - Numeric value of data point input (default value of 1).

 Optional
 - `comment` - Optional comment about the data point.

 ## Outputs
-- `data` - the resulting data object returned by the Beeminder API.
+- `data` - Resulting data object returned by the Beeminder API.
-- `time` - the time the data point request was made to the API.
+- `time` - Datetime the data point request was made to the API.

 ## Secrets & Environmental Variables